Atunke-commits/Portfolioproject/README.md

 # Portfolio Project

+# Project 1: E-commerce Website Traffic and Conversion Analysis
-## Project 1: Digital Marketing Campaign Report
+## Digital Marketing Campaign Analysis
 ## Project Overview
 This project focuses on analyzing advertising campaign performance data which spans across one month.
 The dataset contains **2601** columns and **12** rows, which were initially unclean and inconsistent.